WASH: Effectiveness of WASH interventions on health outcomes

 Specific types of water quality improvement projects can have a protective effect on morbidity and mortality.
-A randomized control trial in India concluded that the provision of chlorine tablets for improving water quality led to a 75% decrease in incidences of cholera among the study population.
+A randomized control trial in India concluded that the provision of chlorine tablets for improving water quality led to a 75% decreased incidence of cholera among the study population.
 A quasi-randomized study on historical data from the United States also found that the introduction of clean water technologies in major cities was responsible for close to half the reduction in total mortality and over three-quarters of the reduction in infant mortality.
 Distributing chlorine products, or other water disinfectants, for use in the home may reduce instances of diarrhea.
 However, most studies on water quality improvement interventions suffer from residual confounding or poor adherence to the mechanism being studied.
 For instance, a study conducted in Nepal found that adherence to the use of chlorine tablets or chlorine solution to purify water was as low as 18.5% among program households.
 A study on a water well chlorination program in Guinea-Bissau in 2008 reported that families stopped treating water within their households because of the program which consequently increased their risk of cholera.
 It was concluded that well chlorination without proper promotion and education led to a false sense of security.

 Studies on the effect of sanitation interventions alone on health are rare.
 When studies do evaluate sanitation measures, they are mostly included as part of a package of different interventions.
 A pooled analysis of the limited number of studies on sanitation interventions suggest that improving sanitation has a protective effect on health.
 A UNICEF funded sanitation intervention (packaged into a broader WASH intervention) was also found to have a protective effect on under-five diarrhea incidence but not on household diarrhea incidence.